Exp-Micro-Ecol-Hub/emeh-protocols/Example.md

 Protocol for counting protists via dissecting microscope
 ========================================================

-This is a temporary protocol that will be replaced once all protocol and the associated paper is published.
+This is a temporary draft/example protocol that will be replaced once the associated paper is accepted for publication.

 Material / equipment / space
 ----------------------------